Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Methods

 The interaction potential depends on the renormalized charge $Z^*$ and the inverse screening length $\tilde{\kappa}$; we explained how to derive both of these parameters in Section \ref{sec:model_and_theory}.
 Here, the mean electrostatic potential $\phi_m$ for each packing fraction $\eta$ was calculated using the Simpson integration method, while the PB cell model was solved numerically using the \textsc{Scipy solve\_bvp} routine.
 Solutions for $Z^*$ and $\tilde{\kappa}$ were obtained for the packing fraction range $\eta \in [0,0.735]$, and discretised into 4000 evenly spaced points.
 During the BD simulations, the values of $Z^*$ and $\tilde{\kappa}$ were determined as continuous functions of $\eta$ using linear interpolation.

-To determine the instantaneous renormalized charge $Z^*$ and inverse screening length $\tilde{\kappa}$ of each colloid during the simulation, we first compute its local packing fraction $\eta$.
-This is done using the Voronoi tesselation algorithm provided by \textsc{voro}++\cite{rycroft-2009}, which is computationally demanding.
-To balance accuracy and efficiency, we perform the Voronoi tesselation at a frequency of at least $1000$ times per relaxation time $\tau$, ensuring sufficient temporal resolution for systems with fast dynamics while reducing computational costs for more slowly relaxing systems.
-Simulations were carried out for a maximum duration of $160\tau_d$.
+To determine the instantaneous renormalized charge $Z^*$ and inverse screening length $\tilde{\kappa}$ of each colloid during the simulation, we first compute its local packing fraction $\eta$ using the Voronoi tesselation algorithm provided by \textsc{voro}++,\cite{rycroft-2009} which is computationally demanding. {Initially, the renormalized charge $Z^*$ and inverse screening length $\tilde{\kappa}$ of each particle are set to their equilibrium values, $Z^*_{eq}$ and $\tilde{\kappa}_{eq}$, for the initial configuration.} To balance accuracy and efficiency, we update the equilibrium charge $Z^*_{eq}$ of each colloid via the Voronoi tesselation at a frequency of at least $1000$ times per relaxation time $\tau$.
+This ensures sufficient temporal resolution for systems with fast dynamics while reducing computational costs in more slowly relaxing systems. { The charge $Z^*(t)$ and inverse screening length $\tilde{\kappa}(t)$ are updated at each simulation time step $dt$ by integrating Eq. (\ref{eq:differential_Z}).
+While a time-evolution equation for $\tilde{\kappa}$ could in principle be derived from Eq. (\ref{eq:effective_brito}), this would require knowledge of the time dependence of additional parameters in Eq. (\ref{eq:effective_brito}) and would depend on the point of linearization.
+Instead, we evolve only $Z^*(t)$ and ensure consistency by using a one-to-one mapping between $Z^*(t)$ and $\tilde{\kappa}(t)$ at each time step.
+This mapping is valid within a specific range of packing fractions and allows us to accelerate the simulations.
+In the regime where a one-to-one mapping between $Z^*$ and $\tilde{\kappa}a$ exists, the value of $\tilde{\kappa}a$ consistent with the time-evolved $Z^*$ is determined via an effective packing fraction using linear interpolation.} Simulations were carried out for a maximum duration of $160\tau_d$.

-In Eq. (\ref{eq:hard_core_yukawa_potential}), a single renormalised inverse screening length $\tilde{\kappa}$ is used, even though two interacting particles generally experience different local densities and thus possess different values of $\tilde{\kappa}$.
+In Eq. (\ref{eq:hard_core_yukawa_potential}), a single renormalised inverse screening length $\tilde{\kappa}$ is used, even though two interacting particles generally experience different local densities and thus different $\tilde{\kappa}$ values.
 To account for this asymmetry, we approximate the interaction between particles $i$ and $j$ using the average inverse screening length, defined as $ \tilde{\kappa}_{ij} = (\tilde{\kappa}_i + \tilde{\kappa}_j)/2$.
-This assumption is expected to be reasonable in regions where density gradients are small, such as those considered in Section \ref{sec:results_plate}.
-More sophisticated treatments could incorporate the detailed ion configurations around each colloid to determine an effective screening length, but such approaches fall outside the scope of the present work.
+This approximation is expected to be reasonable in regions with small density gradients, such as those considered in Section \ref{sec:results_plate}.
+More detailed approaches could incorporate the full ion configurations around each colloid to define an effective screening length, but such treatments are beyond the scope of the present work.